th3-Rocha/Bloch-sphere-with-React-Three-Fiber/README.md

 - **React Three Fiber**
 - **Three.js**

+You can access the interactive Bloch sphere visualization [here](https://th3-rocha.github.io/Bloch-sphere-with-React-Three-Fiber/).
-Overall, this project provides a reusable React component to add an interactive Bloch sphere visualization to any web-based quantum education or research application.
+Overall, this project is an interactive Bloch sphere visualization to any web-based quantum education or research application.